lmb-embrapa/machado/docs/23-customization.md

 The same pattern applies to several whole sections, which are hidden automatically when their controlling setting is empty:

 - The "Key Features & Capabilities" heading and subtitle are hidden when `MACHADO_FEATURES_TITLE` is set to an empty string.
+- The "How It Works" heading and subtitle are hidden when `MACHADO_HOWITWORKS_TITLE` is set to an empty string — the three step cards below it (`MACHADO_STEP1_TITLE` etc.) are unaffected and keep their own individual hide rule.
 - The Acknowledgements section is hidden unless `MACHADO_ACKNOWLEDGEMENTS_TEXT` is set — it is **empty by default**, so this section does not appear at all until you configure it.
 - The footer's extra text block is hidden unless `MACHADO_FOOTER_TEXT` is set — it is also **empty by default**.

 ### Settings Reference

-Below is a complete reference of the 26 customizable settings, their corresponding environment variables, and their default values:
+Below is a complete reference of the 28 customizable settings, their corresponding environment variables, and their default values:

 | Environment Variable | Description | Default Value |
 | :--- | :--- | :--- |